 - Transport – even if you are using the same venue for the ceremony and reception, how will you travel there?

-- Flowers – are you choosing formal bouquets or boutonnieres, or simply needing floral displays at your venues?
+- Flowers – are you choosing formal bouquets or boutonnières (flowers in a buttonhole), or simply needing floral displays at your venues?

 Of course, if an elopement is more your style, why not consider ‘running away’ and having everything planned for you!
 Perfect for the busy couple who would rather concentrate on their big day, than all of the small details.
-Either way, you'll need two things for your marriage to be legally recognised in New Zealand; a marriage licence and a marriage celebrant.
+Either way, you'll need three things for your marriage to be legally recognised in New Zealand; a marriage licence, a marriage celebrant and two witnesses.
 Find a marriage celebrant here.